 Preparing the migration process

-The migration team created a program management office (PMO) to set parameters for the migration project, including timelines, performance requirements, and procedures.
+The migration team set parameters for the migration project, including timelines, performance requirements, and procedures.
 Part of the process included setting goals across all service teams that articulated what they wanted to achieve with the migration and convert that into milestones.
-The PMO organized regular weekly, monthly, and quarterly reviews across all service teams to track progress.
+The migration team organized regular weekly, monthly, and quarterly reviews across all service teams to track progress.

 Each service team analysed its data profile to pick the best destination database for its existing Oracle system.
 In some cases, they chose a relational system such as Amazon's own Aurora native relational system, or other relational systems available through the Amazon Relational Database Service such as PostgreSQL.
 These served applications with well-established traditional relational schemas, but they were more scalable and manageable than the legacy Oracle system, with lower licensing costs and more equitable terms.

 For other service teams who identified opportunities to improve their database operations with different data models, AWS offered different managed database options to suit different data types and applications.
 These included DynamoDB, the key-value data store that it had launched in 2012, and the ElastiCache in-memory architecture.

 In some cases, service teams decided to simply move a read-only database to an S3 bucket.
 One such migration moved postal address lookup data from an Oracle database running on a $65,000 server to an S3 bucket costing just a few dollars per month.

 Whichever approach a service team took, it went through an optimization process to ensure that the target database operated as efficiently as possible.
 That included analyzing the existing data structure and contents so that the company could purge any data that wasn't necessary before making the move.
 Many teams would also add metadata to the existing data, enabling them to better secure it in the cloud and optimize efficiency by applying data handling policies.